BelfrySCAD/BOSL2/tutorials/Attachments.md

         anchor_arrow();
 ```

-For large objects, you chan change the size of the arrow with the `s=` argument.
+For large objects, you can change the size of the arrow with the `s=` argument.

 ```openscad
 sphere(d=100)